Knight, Death and the Devil: Interpretation

+Reception

-The work is considered one among three of Dürer's "Meisterstiche" (master prints); along with Saint Jerome in His Study (1514) and Melencolia I (1514).
+The work is considered one among three of Dürer's Meisterstiche ("master prints"); along with Saint Jerome in His Study (1514) and Melencolia I (1514).
 In particular, the horse is skillfully rendered in geometric shapes that call to mind Leonardo da Vinci and reflect the Renaissance interest in natural sciences and anatomy.

+The work was mentioned by Giorgio Vasari as one of "several sheets of such excellence that nothing finer can be achieved".

 Most print rooms with a significant collection will have a copy, and there are many, often late and worn, impressions in private collections.
+In 2017 a 1513 print in good condition sold for US$187,000.

+Fifty years after Dürer's print, 15-year-old engraver Jan Wierix made a copy.